tbrowne5/crisprHAL/README.md

 ```
 \*An 80% training & 20% test split was used for base model generation, and therefore has been included in place of the 5-fold cross validation tests used for the TevSpCas9 and SpCas9 enzyme transfer learning-based models.

+# 6: Data availability and processing steps

+Raw sequence reads from which the TevSpCas9 and SpCas9 datasets are derived are available at: https://www.ncbi.nlm.nih.gov/bioproject/PRJNA939699
+NCBI SRA Bioproject: PRJNA939699
+Data processing: crisprHAL/readprocessing/[TODO]

-# 6: Citations -- TO DO
+# 7: Citations

 Guo, J. et al. Improved sgRNA design in bacteria via genome-wide activity profiling.
 Nucleic acids research **46**, 7052–7069 (2018).
 Abadi, M. et al. TensorFlow: Large-scale machine learning on heterogeneous systems (2015).
 Software available from tensorflow.org.